inixon/jamly/README.md

 jamly
 =====

-The new HTML/CSS framework based on flex elements.
+The new HTML/CSS framework based on simple classes to creates simple core HTML for any projects.